Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 are so small that they're negligible.
 If you run into a case where
-you can't find any low relative error spikes, resizing can be highly destructive.
+you can't find any low relative error spikes, descaling can be highly destructive.
 It's instead recommended to resize as you would normally, or to not mess with scaling at all.